ku1a/ku1a/README.md

-# Tony - a student, and generally a nice guy.
+# Tony, a learning game developer.
 G'day, my name is Tony.
 I currently reside in Melbourne, Australia, studying computer science and games development.

 ## What are my interests?
 Glad you asked